Everything you need

 Move sandboxes without breaking identity.

-Pre-warmed capacity by template and region for consistent p50s near users.
+Template snapshots replicated by region for consistent p50s near users.

 Cross-host migration